nhgritctran/PheTK/README.md

 ### 5.4.
 Plot module
-Plot class is instantiated with path to PheWAS result csv file.
+Plot class is instantiated with the path to PheWAS result csv file.
 After that, a plot type method can be called to generate a plot, e.g., calling manhattan() method to make Manhattan plot.